celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 purposes.
 The encoding was designed to allow for light clients to decode these shares to retrieve relevant data and to be future-proof yet backwards compatible.
-The share encoding is deeply integrated into square construction, and therefore critical to calculate the data root.
+The share encoding is deeply integrated into square construction, and
+    therefore critical to calculate the data root.

 See [shares spec](./shares.md)

 ## `BlobTx` Validity Rules

-Each `BlobTx` consists of a transaction to pay for the blob, and the blob itself.
+Each `BlobTx` consists of a transaction to pay for one or more blobs, and the blobs themselves.
 Each `BlobTx` that is included in the block must be valid.
 Those rules are described in [`x/blob` module specs](../../../x/blob/README.md#validity-rules)

 ## Blob Inclusion